bpmn-io/bpmn.io/src/content/blog/2015/012-lanes-data-objects.md

   <img src="{{ assets }}/attachments/blog/2015/012-custom-elements.png">
 </div>

 We created an [example for this](https://github.com/bpmn-io/bpmn-js-examples/tree/master/custom-elements).
-Check it out if you love custom elements, too.
+Check it out if you also love custom elements.

 ## Breaking Changes